adsharma/graph-std/README.md

 - Row pointers (indptr): For each node, points to the start of its edges in the indices array
 - Column indices (indices): Contains the target node for each edge
 - Metadata: Stores graph properties (node count, edge count, directed flag)
+- Nodes: Original nodes table with node attributes (if any), prefixed with the table name